a2ankitrai/Software_Notes/java/java-8/streams-introduction.md

 # Streams vs Collections

-A collection is is an in-memory data structure that holds all the values the data data structure currently has -  every element in the collection had to be computed before it can be added to the collection.
+A collection is an in-memory data structure that holds all the values the data data structure currently has -  every element in the collection had to be computed before it can be added to the collection.
 (You can add or remove elements from the collection, but a each moment in time, every element in the collection is stored in memory, elements have to be computed before becoming part of collection)

 By contrast, a stream is a conceptually fixed data structure whose elements are *computed on demand*.
 The idea is that a user will extract only the values they required from a stream, and these elements are produced - invisibly to the user - only as and when required.